pyxem/diffsims/CONTRIBUTING.rst

 Writing tests
 -------------

-pyXem aims to have all of the functions within it tested, which involves writing short methods that call the functions and check output values agains known answers.
+diffsims aims to have all of the functions within it tested, which involves writing short methods that call the functions and check output values agains known answers.
 Good tests should depend on as few other features as possible so that when they break we know exactly what caused it.

-pyXem uses the `pytest <http://doc.pytest.org/>`_ library for testing.
-The tests reside in the ``pyxem.tests`` module.
-To run them (from the pyXem project folder):
+diffsims uses the `pytest <http://doc.pytest.org/>`_ library for testing.
+The tests reside in the ``diffsims.tests`` module.
+To run them (from the diffsims project folder):

 .. code:: bash